-Colorado is one twelve states that allows undocumented immigrants to obtain driver’s licenses.
-If an individual cannot show lawful permanent residence or U.S. citizenship, that person may still be able to obtain a Colorado driver’s license using his or her Individual Taxpayer Identification Number (ITIN) issued by the IRS, or showing proof of temporary lawful presence.
+Colorado is one of twelve states that allows undocumented immigrants to obtain driver’s licenses.
+If an individual cannot show lawful permanent residence or U.S. citizenship, that person may still be able to obtain a Colorado driver’s license using his or her Individual Taxpayer Identification Number (ITIN) issued by the IRS or showing proof of temporary lawful presence.

 According to a recent report, however, Colorado is also one of a few states with policies in place to share personal information regarding a person’s immigration status with ICE.
 The state does not require that ICE provide a warrant for this information, but it does determine what information to provide on a case-by-case basis.
 ICE claims the agency only requests this information during an ongoing criminal investigation or in attempting to locate individuals who pose a national security risk, and not simply to target individuals for deportation.
 But the risk is something to be aware of when applying for a new license or renewing an expiring one.

-Providing licenses to individuals regardless of their immigration status helps keep roads safer, and in Colorado it is a class B traffic infraction to fail to update an address with the DMV within 30 days of moving.
-If you have concerns about obtaining or updating a driver’s license, or concerns about potential encounters with ICE, contact our law firm to speak with an attorney.
+Providing licenses to individuals regardless of their immigration status helps keep roads safer, and in Colorado, it is a class B traffic infraction to fail to update an address with the DMV within 30 days of moving.
+If you have concerns about obtaining or updating a driver’s license or concerns about potential encounters with ICE, contact our law firm to speak with an attorney.
 We are happy to review your case and help evaluate your options.